AruzhanSymbat/hi-world/README.md

 # hi-world
-Hi, me name is Aruzhan.
+Hi, my name is Aruzhan.
 I'm a student